-Sir David Attenborough has seen first-hand the monumental scale of environmental change caused by human actions.
-He reflects on the devastating changes he’s witnessed and reveals how together we can address the biggest challenges facing life on our planet.
+Sir David Attenborough has seen the monumental scale of environmental change caused by human actions.
+He reflects on the devastating changes he’s witnessed and reveals how we can address the biggest challenges facing life on our planet.

 This is his witness statement for the natural world and vision for the future.

-Before the Flood features Leonardo DiCaprio as a UN Messenger of Peace, traveling to five continents and the Arctic to witness climate change firsthand.
+Before the Flood features Leonardo DiCaprio as a UN Messenger of Peace, traveling to 5 continents and the Arctic to witness climate change firsthand.
 He meets with political leaders fighting against inaction.
 It presents the dramatic changes occurring around the world, as well as the actions we can take to prevent the disruption of life on our planet.

-Follow Kip Andersen as he uncovers the most destructive industry facing the planet today – and investigates why the world’s leading environmental organisations are too afraid to talk about it.
+Kip Andersen uncovers the most destructive industry facing the planet today – and investigates why the world’s leading environmental organisations are too afraid to talk about it.
 Animal agriculture is the leading cause of deforestation, water consumption and pollution, is responsible for more greenhouse gases than the transportation industry, and is a primary driver of rainforest destruction, species extinction, habitat loss, topsoil erosion, ocean “dead zones,” and virtually every other environmental ill.

-Kiss the Ground reveals that, by regenerating the world’s soils, we can completely and rapidly stabilize Earth’s climate, restore lost ecosystems and create abundant food supplies.
+Kiss the Ground reveals that, by regenerating the world’s soils, we can completely and rapidly stabilise Earth’s climate, restore lost ecosystems and create abundant food supplies.
 Using compelling graphics and visuals, along with striking NASA and NOAA footage, the film illustrates how, by drawing down atmospheric carbon, soil is the missing piece of the climate puzzle.

-The Need To Grow delivers alarming evidence on the importance of healthy soil — revealing not only the potential of localized food production working with nature, but our opportunity as individuals to help regenerate our planet’s dying soils and participate in the restoration of the Earth.
+The Need To Grow delivers alarming evidence on the importance of healthy soil — revealing not only the potential of localised food production working with nature, but our opportunity as individuals to help regenerate our planet’s dying soils and participate in the restoration of the Earth.

 DZ will not use your data, just see where you're accessing our services from!